 — Sales channels should be initially concentrated on target audience.
 There is always the place and time to broaden the perspective as soon as core target audience is involved.
 However, the attempts to «sell for all» and «design for everyone» from the launch can bring to waste of effort, time and money spent on design and promotion.
 Move gradually and measure the efficiency of design solutions at every step.

 — Sales channels will work effectively from initial awareness stage if they witness strong connection to general brand identity.
 That is the reason to develop guidelines for online sources presentation in brandbook considering all the details of visual presentation and mission statement.
 Consistency is a powerful tool for both design and marketing.

 — Sales channels should direct traffic to the places which enable users quickly get informed and make the actions they come for.
-For example, if the post in Facebook invites users to participate in summer sale, they should be directed right on the landing page of this sale, not to the homepage of the website.
+For example, if the post in Facebook invites users to participate in the summer sale, they should be directed right to the landing page of this sale, not to the homepage of the website.

 The mentioned factors thought out at the stage of thinking over UX design solutions are able to make a good impact on conversion and sales rates.